pnevmv/TinkTest/README.md

 ## Installation and Running

-Install Java 11 or higher.
+1. Install Java 11 or higher.
-Open the command prompt (in Windows, run as administrator) and navigate to the directory with the JAR file.
+2. Open the command prompt (in Windows, run as administrator) and navigate to the directory with the JAR file.
-Enter java -jar FileName.jar.
+3. Enter `java -jar FileName.jar`.

 ## Getting Started